TritonDataCenter/java-manta/README.md

 [java-manta](http://joyent.github.com/java-manta) is the Java SDK for interacting with Joyent's Manta system.

-At present, this SDK only supports the Manta data plane, and not with the Marlin compute component.
+At present, this SDK only supports the Manta data plane, and not the Marlin compute component.

 # Installation
 You'll need Java 1.7.0.12 or higher.
 Download the